-In addition to the aforementioned problems models using CP have simulating convective feedback to larger scales, DG09 note that it is difficult for models relying on CP to properly represent tilting of horizontal vorticity because such models often fail to produce sufficient negative buoyancy (Weisman and Davis 1998).
-Indeed, forecasts for this event from NCEP's operational North American Mesoscale (NAM) model (Janiic 2003) valid at 1800 UTC 01 June (Figs. 5c-d) did not suggest the very favorable conditions for severe weather over southeast Iowa and Illinois that were observed (Figs. 5ab).
-In particular, the NAM forecasts did not forecast the well defined 600-hPa short-wave trough and associated enhanced mid-level flow over Iowa, Illinois, and Missouri, and the co-location of instability and wind shear just ahead of this short-wave trough over southeast Iowa.
-However, given the success of recent deterministic (e.g., Done et al. 2004; Weisman et al. 2008; Xue et al. 2009) and ensemble (e.g., Clark et al. 2009; Schwartz et al. 2009; Kong et al. 2009) convection-allowing WRF model simulations in forecasting organized convection, it is hypothesized that a convection-allowing ensemble could provide much improved forecasts of the environmental conditions associated with this event relative to a convection-parameterizing ensemble.
-Thus, convection-allowing and convectionparameterizing ensemble forecasts (model specifications listed in Tables 1 and 2) for this event are examined in the following section.
+In addition to the aforementioned problems models using CP have simulating convective feedback to larger scales, DG09 note that it is difficult for models relying on CP to properly represent the tilting of horizontal vorticity because such models often fail to produce sufficient negative buoyancy (Weisman and Davis 1998).
+Indeed, forecasts for this event from NCEP's operational North American Mesoscale Model (NAM; Janjić 2003) valid at 1800 UTC 1 June (Figs. 5c and 5d) did not suggest the very favorable conditions for severe weather over southeast Iowa and Illinois that were observed (Figs. 5a and 5b).
+In particular, the NAM forecasts did not forecast the well-defined 600-hPa short-wave trough and associated enhanced midlevel flow over Iowa, Illinois, and Missouri, and the collocation of instability and wind shear just ahead of this short-wave trough over southeast Iowa.
+However, given the success of recent deterministic (e.g., Done et al. 2004; Weisman et al. 2008; Xue et al. 2009) and ensemble (e.g., Clark et al. 2009; Schwartz et al. 2010; Kong et al. 2009) convectionallowing WRF simulations in forecasting organized convection, it is hypothesized that a convection-allowing ensemble could provide much improved forecasts of the environmental conditions associated with this event relative to a convection-parameterizing ensemble.
+Thus, convection-allowing and convection-parameterizing ensemble forecasts (model specifications listed in Tables 1 and 2) for this event are examined in the following section.